 Before he turned 18, he had five Top-20 hits and was a household name.
 By the late '50s, Paul Anka had established himself as a prolific and successful singer/songwriter, with numerous appearances on American Bandstand, The Perry Como Show and The Ed Sullivan Show.
 He had toured the United States, Europe and Australia with such notables as Buddy Holly, the Everly Brothers and Jerry Lee Lewis.

-In the wake of the British Invasion, the music of Paul Anka remained timely, ushering in such classics as A Steel Guitar And A Glass Of Wine and Love Me Warm And Tender.
+In the wake of the British Invasion, the music of Paul Anka remained timely, ushering in such classics as "A Steel Guitar And A Glass Of Wine" and "Love Me Warm And Tender".

-With well over 900 songs to his credit, his songs have been performed by such greats as Elvis Presley, Barbra Streisand, Tom Jones, Buddy Holly, Linda Ronstadt, The Sex Pistols, Nina Simone, Gypsy Kings, and Robbie Williams - to name a few.
-In addition, his compositions for others helped catapult their respective careers including, It Doesn't Matter Anymore for Buddy Holly, She's a Lady for Tom Jones, Puppy Love for Donny Osmond, and of course the unparalleled My Way which not only became a signature song for Frank Sinatra, but a song that is one of the most recognized and performed songs in the world.
-Anka has successfully collaborated with songwriters David Foster, Carol Bayer Sager, Richard Marx, Michael McDonald, Michael Jackson, and many others.
+With well over 900 songs to his credit, his music has been performed by such greats as Elvis Presley, Barbra Streisand, Tom Jones, Buddy Holly, Linda Ronstadt, The Sex Pistols, Nina Simone, Gypsy Kings, and Robbie Williams - to name a few.
+In addition, his compositions for other artists has helped catapult their careers: "It Doesn't Matter Anymore" for Buddy Holly, "She's a Lady" for Tom Jones, "Puppy Love" for Donny Osmond and "My Way" for Frank Sinatra.
+Anka has successfully collaborated with songwriters David Foster, Carol Bayer Sager, Richard Marx, Michael McDonald, Michael Jackson and many others.